-- 30 % based on competency grades from 8 third year clerkships in Knowledge for Practice, Patient Care, Interpersonal and Communication Skills, Practice Based Learning and Improvement, System-based Practice, Interprofessional Collaboration and Personal and Professional Development. - 30% based on performance in the end of block OSCEs - 30 % based on NMBE subject exam scores from the 6 third year clerkships.
+• 40% based on competency grades from 8 third year clerkships in Knowledge for Practice, Patient Care, Interpersonal and Communication Skills, Practice Based Learning and Improvement,

+System-based Practice, Interprofessional Collaboration and Personal and Professional Development.
+Input from each clerkship will be proportional based on number of credit hours/year.

+- 10% based on performance in the end of block OSCEs - 40% based on NMBE subject exam scores from the 6 third year clerkships.
 Note that NBME exams are not required in Emergency Medicine and Neurology during third year, - 10% based on competency grades in Professionalism from all 8 third year clerkships